ATCode-space/smart-env/README.md

 print(ENV.HOME)  # Equals print(os.environ['HOME'])

+# Apply type cast wherever you need by using ENV as a context manager

+with ENV:
-# assuming you set env variable MYVAR to "True"
+   # assuming you set env variable MYVAR to "True" in shell
+   my_var = ENV.MY_VAR  # Equals boolean True
+# And here type cast is automatically disabled
+my_second_var = ENV.MY_VAR  # Equals 'True' as string

+# Enabling automatic type cast for all the further commands
 ENV.enable_automatic_type_cast()

+# assuming you set env variable MYVAR to "True" in shell
 my_var = ENV.MY_VAR  # Equals boolean True

 ENV.NEW_VAR = 100  # Sets a new environment variable

+# Disabling automatic type cast
+ENV.enable_automatic_type_cast()
 ```

 ## How to use